How Long Does Sciatica Pain Last?

 Can the Pain Go Away on Its Own?

 Sciatica is one of the most common causes of lower back pain.
 Most people experience sciatica pain once in a while, especially during increased activity.
 Sciatica pain may go away independently, though treatment is necessary in many cases.
-Here are some things you can do to try to reduce your sciatica pain while you wait on your doctor’s appointment:
+Here are some things you can do to try to reduce your sciatica pain while you wait for your doctor’s appointment:

 Keep Your Back Straight